christopher5106/christopher5106.github.io/_posts/2017-08-11-bounding-box-object-detectors-understanding-yolo.markdown

 Yolo V1 and V2 predict B regressions for B bounding boxes.
 Only one of the B regressors is trained at each positive position, the one that predicts a box that is closest to the ground truth box, so that there is a reinforcement of this predictor, and a specialization of each regressor.

 In Yolo V2, this specialization is 'assisted' with predefined anchors as in Faster-RCNN.
-The predefined anchors are chosen to be as representative as possible of the ground truth boxes, with a K-means clustering to define them.
+The predefined anchors are chosen to be as representative as possible of the ground truth boxes, with the following K-means clustering algorithm to define them:

+- all ground truth bounding boxes are centered on (0,0)

+- the algorithm initiates 5 centroïds by drawing randomly 5 of these ground truth bounding boxes

+- then, the following two steps are alternated:

+  - each ground truth box is assigned to one of the centroïd, using as distance measure the IOU, in order to get 5 *clusters* of ground truth bouding boxes

+  - new centroïds are computed by taking in each of the 5 clusters the ground truth bounding box that minimizes the mean IOU with all other boxes inside the cluster

 # All together